Luiss1776/osTicket-Prereqs/README.md

 <p>
 ENABLING IIS

-By enabling IIS, We will first hit the bottom left windows tab & open the Control section.
-We will then go to programs and click, "Turn windows feature on or off."
-Once Clicking, find the "Internet Information Services, expand it, Then expand the world wide web tab.
-Finally, Expand the application Developer tab.
-Finally, Check the CGI button & Press Ok.
+By enabling IIS, we will first hit the left bottom Windows icon & open the Control section.
+Thereafter, go to programs and click the, "Turn windows feature on or off" button.
+Once clicked, find the "Internet Information Services" expand it and then expand the, "World Wide Web" tab.
+Afterwards, expand the application Developer tab.
+Finally check the, "CGI" button & press Ok.
 You will need CGI to download the PHP Manager.
 The PHP manager is a back-end web programming language that allows osTicket to run off a web browser.

 We will now download the "PHP manager for IIS" by using the link provided above.
 Start by clicking, "Download PHP manager," it will automatically open a new web browser.
 Hit the download button.
 When done, the file will be in your download tabs on the c-drive of my computer.
 Download the PHP manager file, and agree with all the terms.
 We have now downloaded the PHP manager into our operating system.
 </p>